msyriac/f2pydemo/README.md

 ```
 which should produce an error.

-Then see where the compiled library is using:
+Then check where the compiled library ends up going:
 ```
 find . -iname '*mod2*'
 ```